JollyShmo/CSV_Import_Blender/README.md

 ## Features
 🗃 Import vertex plot points from a CSV file as a mesh.

-📐 Creates a mesh with connected edges or faces based on the imported points.
+📐 Creates a mesh with connected edges or faces based on the settings.

-⛏ Automatically remove duplicate vertices and edges.
+⛏ Automatically remove duplicate vertices and edges with *Clean Up Loose Geometry*.

-😇 Corrects the normals to face outside.
+😇 Corrects the normals to face outside for you on import.

 🖇 Using `Other` to select what column from the csv files for the verts for *(POSITION.x, POSITION.y, POSITION.z)* plus an option for 2 additional verts *(TEXTURE.x, TEXTURE.y)*.